Who We Are

 R O S E S A I A

 Rose told her first story at Fugitive Productions/Massmouth’s inaugural storytelling showcase in January 2016.
 Three weeks later, she went to her first Massmouth competitive slam — and won.
-Soon thereafter, she participated in her first slam with The Moth and placed second (by a tenth of a point!).
-She won the next two Moth slams she attended and is now a Moth GrandSLAM finalist.
-Rose was a Massmouth “Big Mouth Off” semi-finalist, and has been a featured teller in The Gallery at Villageworks and a judge of high school students competing in “StoriesLive” at Club Passim.
+In her first year of storytelling she has won two Massmouth Slams and two Moth StorySLAMs and is a Moth GrandSLAM finalist.
+She has been a featured teller at WGBH Studios, The Life is Good Foundation, HubSpot Boston Innovation Week, and Fugitive Stories.
+She has been a judge at a Moth GrandSLAM and a judge of high school student finalists competing in “StoriesLive” at Club Passim.

 Prior to jumping into the storytelling pond, Rose was a marketing writer and published journalist as a featured columnist in Acton’s The Beacon, as well as a contributor to MetroWest News and The New York Times.
 She was interviewed on the topic of raising the minimum wage both for The Wall Street Journal and as a guest on WGBH Radio’s “The Emily Rooney Show.”